TaKneeAa/TaKneeAa.github.io/_pages/about.md

  <!-- background: #ffd2b4 -->

 I am a Ph.D. candidate at [Manning CICS,UMass Amherst](https://www.cics.umass.edu/).
 In my PhD work, I dabble with problems in Mechanistic and Functional Interpretability, with applications in Information Retrieval and Bioinformatics.
 I am fortunate to be advised by [James Allan](http://ciir.cs.umass.edu/~allan/).
-I earned an M.S. in Computer Science from UMass Amherst in Fall'23 and a B.Tech in Computer Science from IIIT-Delhi in Summer'18.
+I earned an M.S. in CS from UMass Amherst in Fall'23 and a B.Tech in CS from IIIT-Delhi in Summer'18.
 I spent Summer'22 as an AI intern in [Genentech](https://www.gene.com/) and Summer'17 as a Software intern at Google India.

 I am passionate about using Artificial Intelligence to enhance genomic understanding.
 My current focus is on developing Mechanistic Interpretability methods that alleviate scientific understanding, by uncovering unknown mechanisms and properties of the underlying data generating processes.